Have you ever been right in the middle of folding a two day old pile of laundry when your toddler comes up and destroys the small dent you made in it?

 3. Get out and get moving

 Do some form of exercise at least 3 days a week.
-Even something as simple as going outside for a walk can get your happy endorphins up.
+Even something as simple as going outside for a walk can get your endorphins up.

 I like to put my little babe in a running stroller, strap his butt in tight, and listen to something upbeat or uplifting.
 Whether I walk or run it doesn’t matter, getting outside and moving lifts my spirits.